openssl/project/PROJECT-HANDBOOK.md

 Here are the key statuses that a work item can have:

 1. **New:** This status indicates that a work item has been recently introduced to the project.
-These tasks need further refinement before they can be assigned for completion.
+These tasks need further triage before they can be assigned for completion.

 2. **Groom:** This status is used when a task requires immediate priority for analysis.
 It signifies the need for accelerated consideration in order to